 How to prepare

-It goes without saying that layoffs have a tremendous impact on both the terminated and remaining employees and should not be taken lightly.
+Layoffs have a tremendous impact on both the terminated and remaining employees and should not be taken lightly.
 In these times, employees need the support of their leaders more than ever.

 First, be prepared and rehearse.
 It’s not uncommon to get flustered or nervous delivering this news.
 But don’t stray far from your script.
+Do not make this about you.
+Do not tell them how hard it is for you to give them this news or be a part of this process.
+You still have a job - they do not.

-If on video have your camera turned on, make sure ‘recording’ is turned off, and make sure you are in a quiet place without distractions.
+If on video, have your camera turned on, make sure ‘recording’ is turned off, and make sure you are in a quiet place without distractions.
 Have your electronic document package with all layoff and severance related information ready to go so you can send it while on the call or right after the call.

 I have some news to share with you.
 The leadership team and I have had to make some difficult decisions in order to try and save our business, and as a part of that, we are eliminating your role at the company and you are being laid off.